karote00/opentok-prac/README.md

 ## Get apiKey, sessionId and token

 1. Signin your account
-2. Create a new project
+2. Create new project
-3. Get your apiKey on the top of the project page
+3. Get your `apiKey` on the top of the project page
 4. Scroll down to the bottom of the project page
-5. In Project Tools section, first create your session, that's your sessionId
+5. In Project Tools section, first create your session, that's your `sessionId`
-6. And copy the sessionId to the Generate Token section, set all the configs, then generate token, that's your token
+6. And copy the sessionId to the Generate Token section, set all the configs, then generate token, that's your `token`

 ## Coding